-Unlike fan forced units that heat the air in the room, these heaters work by emitting electromagnetic infrared waves that heat only the objects they pass through.
+Unlike fan forced units that heat the air in the room, these wall heaters work by emitting electromagnetic infrared waves that heat only the objects they pass through.
 As these objects become hotter, they pass additional heating energy to other objects around them.

 It may sound a little strange, but this type of heating method is completely safe and as old as time itself.
 The way the sun heats you as you walk outside is by this very same process.

-Some infrared heaters utilize a fan or blower to create air movement that further increases their heating power.
+Some infrared wall heaters utilize a fan or blower to create air movement that further increases their heating power.

-Radiant heaters do tend to cost a bit more than your typical heater and may not be the right solution for large areas since the heating effects are focused on the objects closest to the unit.
+Radiant electric wall heaters do tend to cost a bit more than your typical heater and may not be the right solution for large areas since the heating effects are focused on the objects closest to the unit.

-The combination of these two heating methods combined with the convection style air movement that occurs once the room begins to warm up make this type of heater one of the most efficient out there.
+The combination of these two heating methods combined with the convection style air movement that occurs once the room begins to warm up make this type of wall heater one of the most efficient out there.

 Of course, being the most efficient doesn’t typically come cheap.
 Micathermic heaters tend to be pricier inch for inch than other types of electric heaters.